stevensona/shader-toy/README.md

 * Fixed the `shader-toy.recordTargetFramerate` setting.
 * Moved the Stats widget to the bottom left, so it doesn't overlap with the GUI.
 * Added `shader-toy.recordOffline` to switch between real-time and offline rendering.
+* Added `shader-toy.recordOfflineFormat`.
+Used in conjunction with `shader-toy.recordOffline`
 * Added `shader-toy.recordOfflineQuality`.
 Used in conjunction with `shader-toy.recordOffline`

 ### 0.11.3